evijayan2/icopy/README.md

 ## Typical Use Cases

-* Organizing phone photos and videos
+* Organizing phone or camera photos
-* Backing up camera media
+* Backing up large video collections
-* Deduplicating and structuring large media libraries
+* Cleaning and structuring legacy media archives
-* Preparing media archives for long-term storage

 ---

-## Notes

-* Metadata availability depends on file type and source
-* Files without valid metadata may fall back to filesystem timestamps
-* All operations are controlled via flags; there is no interactive UI

----

 ## License

-Refer to the repository for licensing details.
+Refer to the repository for license information.